abcnorio/nspawn-aiml/Readme.md

 - one can use firejail [1](https://firejail.wordpress.com/download-2) [2](https://github.com/netblue30/firejail) along with apparmor (requires compilation, add profiles, etc.)
 - or there are additional possibilities with [systemd sandboxing](https://www.digitalocean.com/community/tutorials/how-to-sandbox-processes-with-systemd-on-ubuntu-20-04)

 One can install browsers via snap and flatpak, whether this is more secure is a good question.
+And with our security restrictions applied here it does not work.
 There are notes on [flatkill](https://flatkill.org) that doubt the overall security of flatpak (unclear whether confirmed by third parties!) and there were two cases of malware on snap.
 But to be fair this is years ago and was detected rather quickly.
 So this is no real reason against snap, rather it shows they seem to care about malware.
 However, the snap store itself is closed source and not FOSS. snap originated from canonical and flatpak originated from redhat.
 As usual it is a matter of trust and trustworthiness of repositories.
 To keep it simple we make use of Debian repos and there is no need to abbreviate from the official repos.
 Unless you take a browser directly from the developing company you have to trust a repo.
 So the choice is up to you.

 The same is true for NVIDIA closed source repo drivers, but we have no other choice at the moment to get the AI/ML stuff working under *nix with NVIDIA GPUs.